trevnels/trevnels.github.io/content/projects/cabin-simulator.md

 featured = true
 +++

-Cabin Simulator is a multiplayer sandbox building game I made in the Unity game engine.
+Cabin Simulator is a multiplayer sandbox building game I made with the Unity game engine.
 The core gameplay loop is very simple - cut down trees to get wood, build something out of it, and repeat.

 {% aside(path="/images/world.png", caption="Looking at another player while testing multiplayer functionality.") %}
 The multiplayer aspect also led to some interesting emergent social gameplay, since the game also featured weapons and vehicles -- my friends and I would often play 'factions,' where two teams would each build a base and try to sneak into the other team's without being noticed.
 While the game was never released, I learned a lot about game development in the process of creating it, especially in the area of networked multiplayer.